airbytehq/airbyte/airbyte-integrations/connector-templates/README.md

 See the `generator/` directory to get started writing a new connector.
 Other directories contain templates used to bootstrap a connector.

+When you do changes here please run `./gradlew :airbyte-integrations:connector-templates:generator:testScaffoldTemplates` to regenerate the files.